wspi/bell.js/README.md

    - ...

-Our services and applications send these statistics to [statsd](https://github.com/etsy/statsd), then statsd sends aggregates to bell, bell analyzes the current stats with history data, calculated the trending, and alerts us if the current trending behaves anomalous.
+Our services and applications send these statistics to [statsd](https://github.com/etsy/statsd), then statsd sends aggregations to bell, bell analyzes the current stats with history data, calculates the trending, and alerts us if the current trending behaves anomalous.

 We don't have to set a threshold for each metric, that would be tired, bell will find the "thresholds" automatically.